-- Remove the receiver unit from under the fire burner (or from wherever positioned if mounted remotely) and remove the battery compartment cover (see diagram). - Replace the old batteries with new ones, ensuring they are inserted in the correct polarity. - 3.
-Replace the cover on the receiver unit, ensuring that it is securely closed. - 4.
-Return the receiver unit to its original mounting position.
+- Remove the receiver unit from under the fire burner and remove the battery compartment cover (see Figure 20).
+(Receiver for Remote Control model shown). - Replace the old batteries with new ones, ensuring they are inserted in the correct polarity. - 3.
+Replace the cover on the receiver unit, ensuring that it is securely closed. - Return the receiver unit to its original mounting position under the heat shield.